 Refreshingly affordable ID theft protection from a trusted brand

-In this Zander Insurance identity theft review, I’ll be telling you everything you need to know about their identity theft protection service, from what exactly it covers to pricing and everything in between.
+In this Zander Insurance identity theft review, we’ll discuss everything you need to know about the company’s identity theft protection service, from what exactly it covers to pricing and everything in between.
 Let’s get started!

 Zander Insurance Features

-Now, one thing that sets Zander Insurance apart from all of the other identity monitoring services I’ve reviewed is that they won’t monitor your credit score or report.
-Typically, this is either bundled with identity monitoring or is offered as one package, but for Zander Insurance, credit scores and reports from TransUnion, Experian, and Equifax aren’t a thing.
+Now, one thing that sets Zander Insurance apart from all of the other identity monitoring services we’ve reviewed is that it won’t monitor your credit score or report.
+Typically, companies bundle credit monitoring with identity monitoring.
+So why doesn’t Zander Insurance do the same?

-Really, what Zander Insurance monitors is your credentials on the Internet, which includes the dark web.
-If you’re not familiar, the dark web is an area of the Internet only accessible through special software where all of the users are completely anonymous, making it a hotbed of cybercrime.
+Really, what Zander Insurance monitors are your credentials on the internet, which includes the dark web.
+If you’re not familiar, the dark web is an area of the internet only accessible through special software where all of the users are anonymous, making it a hotbed of cybercrime.
 Here’s what Zander Insurance is looking for:

 - Financial fraud

 - Benefits and employment fraud

 Despite the lack of credit monitoring, Zander Insurance’s coverage is comprehensive.
 If it finds your credentials anywhere online, Zander Insurance will alert you via email and app notifications.
 Of course, like any other identity monitoring service, it can’t prevent identity theft completely.

 If you happen to become a victim of identity theft, Zander Insurance will reimburse up to $1 million in stolen funds and expenses, including legal fees and lost wages.
 However, for family plans, the limit is actually two million.
 Zander Insurance plans also include professional identity recovery services with no monetary or time limits, so the company will be with you through the whole ordeal.